rm-rf-etc/easyioc/README.md

 }
 ```

-Easyioc works really well with [filefetcher](http://github.com/rm-rf-etc/filefetcher).
+Easyioc works really well with filefetcher ([git](http://github.com/rm-rf-etc/filefetcher))
-Together, they can automatically load your entire project, very simply, and according to
+([npm](http://npmjs.org/package/filefetcher)).
+Together, they can automatically load your
-your own specs.
+entire project, very simply, and according to your own specs.

 ## How To Run The Tests